Exclusive: U.S. Justice Dept. subpoenas Wall Street banks for small business loans info - sources

 A Justice Department spokesman declined to comment.

 The first two sources said major banks had received the subpoenas, but did not provide names.
-Industry data shows JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America Corp (BAC.N) and Wells Fargo & Co (WFC.N) were among the biggest banks to participate in the program.
+Industry data shows JPMorgan Chase & Co, Citigroup Inc, Bank of America Corp and Wells Fargo & Co were among the biggest banks to participate in the program.

 The banks all declined to comment on Friday.